Jason-Dorman/shark-hunt/README.md

 # shark-hunt

-# You'll find data projects and data journalism here.
+# A collection of data projects and data journalism.
+Yes this title is a nod to Hunter S. Thompson.